 Music is constantly evolving, inspiring creativity and expression in a way that no other subject can.
 That's why we have chosen a relevant and contemporary GCSE qualification that offers the students the chance to study a wide range of musical genres, with more opportunities for practical learning.
-The GCSE brings theory, listening and composition to life in new and engaging ways, and links to the world around us like never before.
-The students will gain essential knowledge and skills needed for further study at Level 3 and also higher education courses at University.
+The GCSE brings theory, listening and composition to life in new and engaging ways.
+The students will gain essential knowledge and skills needed for further study at Level 3 and also higher education courses at university.